Tate algebras and Frobenius non-splitting of excellent regular rings: A review of non-Archimedean analysis

 The \textsl{valuation ring of $k$} is the subring $k^\circ \coloneqq \Set{x \in k \given \abs{x} \leq 1}$.
 This is a local ring with maximal ideal $k^{\circ\circ} \coloneqq \Set{x \in k \given \abs{x} < 1}$.
 The \textsl{value group of $k$} is the group $\abs{k^\times}$. \end{definition}

-\begin{convention} We will assume in this paper that all non-Archimedean fields are complete with respect to the metric $\abs{x-y}$ induced by $\abs{}$, and that the value group $\abs{k^\times}$ is not the trivial group.
+\begin{convention} By a \textsl{non-Achimedean field} we mean a real-valued field that is complete with respect to the metric $\abs{x-y}$ induced by $\abs{}$, and whose value group $\abs{k^\times}$ is not the trivial group.
 This latter assumption implies that $k^{\circ}$ has Krull dimension $1$ \cite[Thm.\ 10.7]{Mat89}. \end{convention}

+Throughout this paper, we will only consider real-valued fields that are non-Archimedean, with the exception of the auxiliary field $M$ in Theorem \ref {thm:main-example}.

 We will use the following well-known property of valuations.